4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ```

 Bad luck.
 It is a binary file.
 We know that because of the ELF format.
-That means that we must reverse engineering it just to know what it does exactly.
+This means that we must reverse engineer it just to know what it does exactly.
 Not an easy job at all.

 But wait a minute. the file is not stripped, which means that it contains debug information, symbols and many more.
 Using *strings* command we can get more info.